SEPTEMBER 2017 NEWSLETTER (links to PDF)

 With funds from the Friends, the library has purchased 40 board games that can be checked out for free for one week.
 To find some you'll like, type "games" into the catalog search box and refine by Folsom Public Library and "realia" under Format.
 Or visit the library.
 They are already very popular!

-Thanks to the Folsom community for supporting our most successful book sale ever in March.
+Thanks to the Folsom community for supporting our successful book sale ever in September.
 We also thank our volunteers who made the sale possible.

 The money we raise at our semi-annual book sales helps provide nearly all the free programming the library offers the community.
 In the past, we've paid for new computers for adult and children's areas (free to users); the Summer Reading Program, which keeps kids reading while school is out; furniture for the Teen Room and the Large-Print Reading Area; author visits; First Friday presentations; homework assistance; ESL classes and materials; the library's self-checkout and security systems and much, much more.